 Arkansas State University’s program in educational leadership with a focus on superintendency is a post-master’s degree specifically for those who have the necessary experience and desire to become a public school superintendent.
 Unlike a doctorate program that typically emphasizes research, A-State’s Ed.S. program emphasizes job skills directly related to the role of superintendent so graduates can receive important job training and be placed in a superintendent role in less time.

 Establish a Collaborative Communication Strategy

-Your school district's board of education both hires the district's superintendent and is the superintendent's overseeing entity.
-Therefore, a district's superintendent and board of education must work together to establish goals and guide the community.
-According to the National School Public Relations Association, as a superintendent, you are "responsible for creating a culture of effective communication that supports your district's mission of providing quality education to the students you serve is creating a culture of effective communication.
+Your school district’s board of education both hires the district’s superintendent and is the superintendent’s overseeing entity.
+Therefore, a district’s superintendent and board of education must work together to establish goals and guide the community.
+As a superintendent, part of supporting your district’s mission to provide quality education to the students you serve is creating a culture of effective communication.